tomboone/solanaTxnWebhook/README.md

 # solanaTxnWebhook

-Flask webhook to listen for Solana transactions and write JSON to MongoDB.
+Flask webhook to listen for Solana transactions and save to MongoDB.